omahs/website-5/docs/examples/understanding-factors.md

 B->>B: recipient reads prime product<br>from receipt journal
 ```

 Some of the steps described above are handled by [RISC Zero project code](https://github.com/risc0/risc0) (such as the `prover.run()` function); other steps are performed explicitly by host or guest code.
-For example, the values shown in the blue box are dictated by guest zkVM code (`multiply.rs`).
+For example, the values shown in the blue box are dictated by guest zkVM code.
 Others, like verifying the execution trace and producing a receipt, are a part of our prover object's internally defined behavior.

 To get you started, the next section describes which actions must be explicitly included in host and guest code instructions.
-Read it along with the `main.rs` and `multiply.rs` files to get ready to create your own projects.
+Read it along with the host and guest source files to get ready to create your own projects.

 # Writing host and guest programs

-The following steps are included in the `main.rs` host program before the prover is called.
+The following steps are included in the host program before the prover is called.
 Before the host program tells the prover to execute the guest program, it needs to make sure that all relevant methods and values are accessible to the guest.

 1. The host creates a Prover object, passing it the ELF path and image ID for `multiply`.

 2. The host makes sure that the guest can read the two numbers being multiplied.
 The function `prover.add_input_u32_slice()` sends the host-defined numbers to the guest.

 The host then calls the prover's `run()` method.
 The prover executes a compiled binary of the guest program, which sets in motion the process of generating a trace and producing a receipt.
-As the guest binary executes, the zkVM performs the following steps, as dictated by the code in `multiply.rs`:
+As the guest binary executes, the zkVM performs the following steps, as dictated by the code in the guest program:

 1. The two number values are read from guest-accessible memory using `env::read()`.